 After my snowboard career, I became a stay-at-home parent so I could focus on my babies.
 How hard could it be when I had all the time in the world to be the Susie Homemaker of the universe?
 An Olympic athlete surely could pull this off.
 My travels conditioned me to buy organic meals from upscale markets so I could eat healthy, have time to stay active, and limit items stored in my refrigerator when I was away.
 However, when my adventurous lifestyle came to a screeching halt, I seemed to have lost any past culinary knowledge.
 I could fill in license plate frames that say, “I rather be…” with literally ANYTHING other than cooking.

-First, I am unorganized and like my schedule open for last-minute opportunities.
+First, I like my schedule open for last-minute opportunities.
 Of course I rather skip a meal than give up something exciting, even with kids.
-Second, I don’t love grocery shopping.
-It goes back to being unorganized because I end up buying random items that I never use.
+Second, I don’t love grocery shopping because I end up buying random items that I never use.
 Third, even when I find a recipe hoping to create a legitimate meal, buy all the ingredients and do my best to follow step-by-step instructions, I fail.
 Often.
 Therefore, my family gets taco night, again and again.